-For further information regarding HHSRS please contact the Housing Standards - Private Sector Housing, Civic Office, Waterdale, Doncaster, DN1 3BU, 01302 862016, email: housing.standards@doncaster.gov.uk
+For further information regarding HHSRS please contact Housing Standards - via email: housing.standards@doncaster.gov.uk.
+Further information can be found on our webpage Managing houses in multiple occupation - City of Doncaster Council.

 Gas appliances

 The Gas Safety (Installation and Use) Regulations 1994 (as amended) places duties on gas consumers, installers, suppliers and landlords in relation to the installation, repair, maintenance and inspection of gas appliances.